ProtopiaTech/workshop-apim-en/apimanagement-3.md

 ![](Images/APIMAddCalcAPI2.png)

-- As above set a CORS policy to allow access from the Developer portal

 - Look at Calculator API in the Developer portal
   - Try the Add Two Integers operation
 - Look at Response / Trace